wischerdson/html-meta/README.md

 }
 ```

-You are free to replace some kind distributor your own, example:
+You are free to replace some kind distributor of your own, example:

 ```php
 use Osmuhin\HtmlMeta\Element;